chromiumembedded/cef-project/README.md

 * Linux: Currently supported distributions include Debian 10 (Buster), Ubuntu 18 (Bionic Beaver), and related.
 Ubuntu 18.04 64-bit with GCC 7.5.0+ is recommended.
 Newer versions will likely also work but may not have been tested.
 Required packages include: build-essential, libgtk-3-dev.
 * MacOS: Xcode 12.2 to 13.4 building on MacOS 10.15.4 (Catalina) or newer.
 The Xcode command-line tools must also be installed.
 Only 64-bit builds are supported on macOS.
-* Windows: Visual Studio 2019 or newer building on Windows 7 or newer.
-Windows 10 64-bit are recommended.
+* Windows: Visual Studio 2022 building on Windows 10 or newer.
+Windows 10/11 64-bit is recommended.

 4\.
 Download the cef-project source code from the [Downloads page](https://bitbucket.org/chromiumembedded/cef-project/downloads) or by using [Git](https://git-scm.com/) command-line tools: